 From there our needs only increased- remote learning brought greater urgency to having good kids headphones with a microphone.
 As we planned our Epic Cross-Country Road Trip we began to prioritize collapsibility and weight.
-Here are our picks for the best kids’ headphones in 2021 for each situation.
+Here are our picks for the best kids’ headphones for each situation.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play as a family!

 How your kids will be using the headphones affects which elements are most important to you.
 If they are only using them for watching videos on road trips, then you may not need a microphone.
 If remote schooling or chatting with friends and family while on the road is part of your plan, a microphone is essential.

 For our kids, headphones need to fill a lot of roles- they have used them for remote learning, travel, catching up with family on facetime, and in venues with live music to protect their ears.
 We’ve even used them when watching fireworks!

 JBuddies Pro Wireless Over-Ear Kids Headphones